tronprotocol/documentation/English_Documentation/Glossary.md

 ## Transaction Broadcasting
 Transaction information is verified by nodes and broadcasted in the blockchain network.
 ## TRON Power
 TRON Power (TP) can be obtained from balance freezing.
 All users in TRON's network are entitled to vote for Super Representatives they approve of.
 To vote, TP is needed, the amount of which is determined by the amount of frozen asset.
 Calculation of TP: 1 frozen TRX equals to 1 TP.
-When users unfreeze all balance, they also loose their TPs, which invalidates their votes.
+When users unfreeze all frozen balance, they also lose their TPs, which invalidates their votes for the current voting round.
 To prevent invalid votes, users can refreeze balance.
 ##TVM（TRON Virtual Machine）
 TRON Virtual Machine (TVM), is a lightweight, Turing complete virtual machine developed for Tron’s ecosystem, aimed at providing millions of global developers with custom-built blockchain system which is efficient, convenient, stable, secure and scalable.